GrammaTech/functional-trees/notes/descendant-maps.md

 because traversing small subtrees is relatively cheap.
 There will be a size cutoff constant indicating when this happens.

-(As implemented, instead of omitting subtrees for small nodes, we uses a different representation for them – a sorted vector.
+(As implemented, instead of omitting subtrees for small nodes, we use a different representation for them – a sorted vector.
 Entirely omitting an index is undesirable, because we want to be able to do fast collision checking when copying a node.
 Using sorted vectors enables both fast lookups, using bisection, and fast collision checks.)

 Even without the size cutoff, if all labels are sequentially (in a newly allocated tree) then the set at a given node will have size